 Debt news and policy

-Debt Camel articles on what's happening in the world of personal debt in Britain.
+Debt Camel articles on what's changing - and what ought to change - in the world of personal debt in Britain.